kaznak/shell-command-mcp/README.md

 # Shell Command MCP Server

 This is an MCP (Model Context Protocol) server that allows executing shell commands within a Docker container.
-It provides a secure and isolated environment for running commands without giving access to the host Docker daemon.
+It provides a secure and isolated workspace for running commands without giving access to the host Docker daemon.

 ## Features

-- Run shell commands through a simple MCP interface
+- Run shell scripts through a simple MCP interface
+  - synchronous execution
+  - asynchronous execution with 4 different modes
+    - complete: notify when the command is completed
+    - line: notify on each line of output
+    - chunk: notify on each chunk of output
+    - character: notify on each character of output
-- Kubernetes tools included: kubectl, helm, kustomize, k9s
+- Kubernetes tools included: kubectl, helm, kustomize, hemfile
 - Isolated Docker container environment with non-root user
-- Built with TypeScript and the MCP SDK
+  - host-container userid/groupid mapping implemented. this allows the container to run as the same user as the host, ensuring that files created by the container have the same ownership and permissions as those created by the host.

 ## Getting Started